Hoa Lo Prison Museum - "The Hanoi Hilton"

 Its capacity was expanded from 460 inmates to 600 in a 1913 renovation.
 However, it was even overcrowded when holding some 730 prisoners in 1916, then rise up to 895 in 1922 or a figure of 1,430 in 1933.
 By 1954 it held more than 2000 people in subhuman conditions of poor quality food, poor sanitary conditions, many diseases and bad personal hygiene.
 It became a symbol of colonialist exploitation and Vietnamese bitterness towards the French.

 Following the defeat at the Battle of Dien Bien Phu and the 1954 Geneva Accords; the French left Hanoi and the prison came under the authority of the Democratic Republic of Vietnam.
 Thereafter the prison served as an education center for revolutionary doctrine and activity.

 There are many patriots and revolution leaders of Vietnam who were captured in Hoa Lo Prison including Phan Boi Chau, Luong Van Can, Ho Tung Mau, Nguyen Luong Bang, Nguyen Quyen… and 5 General Secretaries of Vietnam Communist Party: Truong Chinh, Le Duan, Nguyen Van Cu, Nguyen Van Linh and Do Muoi.

-There is now a hotel in Hanoi, called the Hilton Hanoi Opera Hotel, which opened in 1999.
+Hilton Hanoi Opera Hotel was opened in 1999.
 It was built decades after the Vietnam War was over, but Hilton carefully avoided reusing the dreaded name Hanoi Hilton.